-We recently scoured through all the current last-minute world cruise deals and the cheapest world cruise (2019) that we could find is this 112-night trip around the world on the Costa Luminosa for $29,012, if you’re okay to settle in with a small interior cabin.
+We recently scoured through all the current last-minute world cruise deals and the cheapest world cruise (2019) that we could find is this 112-night trip around the world on the Costa Luminosa for $29,012, departing in January.
+And that’s the cheap price only if you’re okay to settle in with a small interior cabin.
 Gratuities add another $2,600 to your onboard account and we’d estimate that adventures ashore and the occasional cruise cocktail would further grow your travel expenses by at least an extra $5,000.
 Now add in the required visas plus some travel insurance and you’re realistically looking at a minimum spend of about $40,000 for a cabin for two.
 And that’s before the cost of flying to Venice, Italy, where this world cruise departs from on January 5, 2019.

-As that breaks down to $179 per person, per day, for the nearly 4-month voyage, we think this is actually an excellent deal for a fully around the world cruise!
+Without flights, this cruise ultimately breaks down to $179 per person, per day, for the nearly 4-month voyage.
+We think this is actually an excellent deal for a fully around the world cruise!
 Yet what amounts to $10,000 for a couple, for each month of travel is still entirely too much for our frugal travel tendencies.

 For a cheap world cruise to be within our reach, we would need to be able to accomplish it on a budget of at least 1/3 of that cost.

 That comes out to $60 per day.
 Such a spending plan would be an impossible budget for the extravagance of a world cruise.

 …Or is it?

 Our Method: How To Attempt A Cheap Cruise Around the World